In 2011, Congress dedicated a new bust of Winston Churchill in the U.S. Capitol’s Statuary Hall. (Is it still there? These days you never know.)

 Did Churchill ever say anything like that?
 The answer is: unproven.
 It is in my quotations book, Churchill By Himself, page 124, Chapter 8 (America), under the heading, “Characteristics of Americans.”
 But I waffled in the accompanying note:

 Circa 1944.
 Unattributed and included tentatively.
 Certainly he would never have said it publicly; he was much too careful about slips like that.
 It cannot be found in any memoirs of his colleagues.
-I have let it stand as a likely remark, for he certainly had those sentiments from time to time in World War II.
+I have let it stand as a likely remark, for he certainly had those sentiments from time to time.

-This is one of the few quotes in my book that I could not find among his 15 million published words and 35 million about him.
-I have been told that it came from Sir John Colville‘s memoirs, but I can’t find it there.
+This is one of the few quotes in my book for which I could not find solid attribution.
+I was been told that it came from Sir John “Jock” Colville‘s memoirs, but I couldn’t find it there.
 Nor did Sir John mention it in our conversations.
 If proven apocryphal it will go to my appendix of inaccurate quotations, entitled, “Red Herrings.”
-In the meantime, it sticks: Congressman Paul Ryan recently used it (slightly inaccurately) in a speech at Claremont Institute.
+In the meantime, it sticks: former Congressman Paul Ryan used it awhile back (slightly inaccurately) in a speech at Claremont Institute.

 It’s a great line—more appropriate right now than it was in 2011.
 Undoubtedly Churchill nursed those sentiments, though maybe not publicly.
 Here is another remark along those lines which we do know is genuine: